caseus7/Caseus.github.io/index.md

-# CASEUS
-### Dragon Boat Racing Game - Group 7
+# CASEUS :rowboat: Dragon Boat Racing Game - Group 7

 ## Our Aims:
-> To create the greatest dragon boat racing simulator :rowboat:
+> To create the greatest dragon boat racing simulator

+## Summary of Meetings:
 ### 15th October 2020
 * We created this website :)